andredora/SmartWash/README.md

   > npm run preview

-  then, (most probably) on the right side of your browser search bar press the "Open with" (a square with an arrow) select "React-vite-app" press "Open"
+  then, (most probably) on the right side of your browser search bar press "Open with" (a square with an arrow) select "React-vite-app" press "Open"
 ```